EnglundE/ms1-tonysbakery/README.md

 > * W3C CSS Validator - [Link](https://jigsaw.w3.org/css-validator/validator.html.en)

 > * (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.[Link](https://wave.webaim.org/)
-> * Chrome dev tool - Lighthouse was also used to test the websites accesibility, SEO, Best practices and Performance.
+> * Chrome dev tool was used to test the websites accesibility, SEO, Best practices and Performance.

 - ### Testing of User Stories from the User Story Section